Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-modals-to-an-ionic-app.md

 constructor(public modalController: ModalController) {}
 ```

-And you might have spotted we use a component called `DetailPage` so let's go ahead and create that one.
+And you might have spotted we use a component called `DetailPage`, so let's go ahead and create that one.

 ```bash
 ng g page Detail